plausible-yeti/rappo.rt/_PRESS-RELEASE.md

   > Rappo.rt helps you remember important information about your client.
 Get reminders to send your client a token of appreciation on their birthday.
 Check your client's feed for interesting conversation topics to bring up during your next meeting.
 Find new ways to connect and strengthen your relationship.

 ## Quote from  ##
-  > "By using Rappo.rt salespeople and account managers are able to make meaningful connections with with their clients." - Stephen Saunders, Founder
+  > "By using Rappo.rt salespeople and account managers are able to make meaningful connections with their clients." - Stephen Saunders, Founder

 ## How to Get Started ##
   > Our UI is incredibly simple.
 Add clients and tell us what you know about them.
 We do the rest of the work.